 Grant Opportunities

-HumanitiesDC grant funding supports individuals, groups and organizations who use the humanities to explore the people, cultures, histories, and connections that make DC a vibrant place to be.
-Cycle I opens December 10, 2024, and includes the Community Culture and Heritage grant, Visions – Projects + Events grant, and two DC Oral History Collaborative grants.
-These applications will be due February 18, 2025 at 5:59 pm.
+HumanitiesDC grant funding supports individuals, groups and organizations that use the humanities to explore the people, cultures, histories, and connections that make DC a vibrant place to be.
+Cycle I applications are now open, including the Community Culture & Heritage grant, Visions – Projects + Events grants, and two of our DC Oral History Collaborative grants.
+These applications will be due February 18, 2025, at 5:59 pm.
+Cycle II grants will open March 4, 2025 and will include the Continuing Oral History Projects grant and the General Operating Support grant.

 APPLICANT SUPPORT OPPORTUNITIES